MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOContentSecurityPolicy.md

 Adds an entry to the Content Security Policy configuration.
 The url in each entry will be added to the corresponding directive during construction of the Content-Security-Policy header.
+In multi-geo environments Content Security Policy entries are unique to each geo.
 Entries with a "*" directive will be applied to all directives.

 ## PARAMETERS